-On a bad day, you’re involved in your art and you’re learning, whether it shows or not.
+On a bad day, you’re engaged.
+You’re involved in your art and you’re learning, whether it shows or not.
 The observations you make today will manifest tomorrow.

 It’s called artwork for one simple reason: it’s work.

-Rewarding, meaningful, satisfying work, which also happens to suck sometimes.
+Rewarding, meaningful, satisfying work, which also happens to suck every now and then.